Mueller Should Make Trump Testify Under Oath, Suggests Top Democrat

-In an interview broadcast Sunday, House Intelligence Committee Chairman Adam Schiff suggested that Special Counsel Robert Mueller makes President Trump testify under oath, The Hill reports.
+In an interview broadcasted on Sunday, House Intelligence Committee Chairman Adam Schiff suggested that Special Counsel Robert Mueller should make President Trump testify under oath, The Hill reports.

-Schiff went on NBC’s Meet the Press to discuss the latest developments in Mueller’s ongoing probe into Russian election interference and possible collusion between official Moscow and the Trump campaign.
+Schiff went on NBC’s Meet the Press to discuss the latest developments in Mueller’s ongoing probe into both Russian interference during the 2016 U.S presidential election and possible collusion between Russian officials and the Trump campaign.
 The California representative said that Mueller would make a “mistake” by letting Trump submit written answers.

 According to Schiff, the president is “perfectly fine” with lying to the public, which is why he needs to be made to personally testify under oath.